You need Git, so you can use it at the command line and so RStudio can call it.

-Option 1 (recommended): Install Git for Windows, previously known as msysgit or “Git Bash”, to get Git in addition to some other useful tools, such as the Bash shell.
-Yes, all those names are totally confusing.
-You must select the “Use Git from the Windows Command Prompt” option during installation.
-You may accept all of the other default settings during installation.
+Option 1 (highly recommended): Install Git for Windows, also known as msysgit or “Git Bash”, to get Git in addition to some other useful tools, such as the Bash shell.
+Yes, all those names are totally confusing, but you might encounter them elsewhere and I want you to be well-informed.

 We like this because Git for Windows leaves the Git executable in a conventional location, which will help you and other programs, e.g. RStudio, find it and use it.
 This also supports a transition to more expert use, because the “Git Bash” shell will be useful as you venture outside of R/RStudio.